opensciencegrid/StashCache/docs/admin/install.md

    * XRootD service on port `1094 (TCP)`
    * and allow XRootD service over HTTP on port `8000 (TCP)`
-* __Hardware requirements:__ We recommend that a StashCache server has at least 10Gbps connectivity, 1TB of disk space, and 8GB of RAM.
+* __Hardware requirements:__ We recommend that a StashCache server has at least 10Gbps connectivity, 1TB of disk space, and 8GB of RAM. o More information about hardware and system configuration by existing caches you can find at [Upgrade status page](../ops/upgrades.md)

 !!!
 Note:
 :heavy_exclamation_mark: If installing authenticated StashCache, you need to do in addition following: